List of Ilyushin Il-76 operators: Democratic Peoples Republic of Korea

-From 1990 to 1993, three Il-76TD aircraft were delivered to the Civil Aviation Administration of Korea (CAAK), later renamed to Air Koryo.
+In 1990, three Il-76TD aircraft were delivered to the Civil Aviation Administration of Korea (CAAK), which became Air Koryo in 1992.
 While registered as airline cargo freighters, the aircraft retain a dual use for military purposes.

 As of 2025, the Korean People's Army Air Force operates a single modified Il-76MD equipped with a triangular airborne early warning radar.
 The interior of the aircraft is configured for battlefield control, with several rows of consoles facing a large display.